genecell/PlanDrop/README.md

 # PlanDrop

-**Drop markdown prompts from your browser to projects on remote servers — your AI coding agent reads and implements.**
+**Drop markdown prompts from your browser to projects on remote servers.
+Your AI coding agent reads and implements.**

 A Chrome extension for developers running AI coding agents (Claude Code, Aider, Cursor, etc.) on remote machines.
 Plan in your browser, send to your server, execute with AI.